-Discount rate - A single discount rate of 7.00% was used to measure the total pension liability as of June 30, 2022.
-This single discount rate was based on the expected rate of return on pension plan investments of 7.00%.
+Discount rate - A single discount rate of 7.00% was used to measure the total pension liability as of June 30, 2023.
+This is the same rate used for June 30, 2022.
+The 7.00% single discount rate was based on a long-term expected rate of return on pension plan investments of 7.00%.
 Based on the stated assumptions and the projection of cash flows, the pension plan's fiduciary net position and future contributions were sufficient to finance all projected future benefit payments of current plan members.
 As a result, the long-term expected rate of return on pension plan investments was applied to all periods of projected benefit payments to determine the total pension liability.

-Sensitivity of the Station's proportionate share of the net pension liability to changes in the discount rate - The following table shows the sensitivity of the net pension liability to changes in the discount rate as of the June 30, 2022 and June 30, 2021.
+Sensitivity of the College's proportionate share of the net pension liability to changes in the discount rate - The following table shows the sensitivity of the net pension liability to changes in the discount rate as of the June 30, 2023.
 In particular, the table presents the (employer's) net pension liability under the current single rate assumption, as if it were calculated using a discount rate one percentage point lower (6.00%) or one percentage point higher (8.00%) than the single discount rate.